rcemper/SQL-for-ERRORS-Globl/README.md

 ~~~

 ### Hint
-in a fresh container ^ERRORS is typicall empty or on exissing
+In a fresh container ^ERRORS is typically empty or non existing
-this simple one-liner may generate some entries
+This simple one-liner may generate some entries to whatch
 ```
 USER>for i=1:1:10 s ^rcc(i)=i   do LOG^%ETN h 1 zw
 ```